Guanahani: One Island or Two?

+One question in dispute is whether Guanahani was one island or more than one as proposed by Keith Pickering, an independent researcher who did an exhaustive analysis of where Columbus first made landfall.
+Pickering made the novel suggestion that Guanahani appeared to be two islands and not one on the De la Cosa map, though he also noted that other researchers, including Jim Kelley, hypothesized loss of pigmentation on the map.
+Pickering never documented a visit to the Naval Museum in Madrid, Spain, where the De la Cosa map is on display to verify this hypothesis.
+A subsequent researcher, Graham Balch, observed the De la Cosa map in person and produced photographic evidence in line with Jim Kelley's assertion showing not only that Guanahani, in person and with better photographic equipment, appears to be one island, but that other islands depicted with the same ink color as Guanahani also showed similar loss of pigment patterns in the oxhide parchment.

+Evidence from the Diario supports one island instead of two, but not conclusively.
+Columbus notes, "This island is rather large and very flat."
+But the next day he writes that he went along the coast "to see the other side, which was on the other side to the east"; and to explore that eastern part, he used a boat rather than walking.
+The use of a boat to reach the eastern part could be due to distance or there being separate islands unreachable by foot.

 Transatlantic track

 The first way to locate Guanahani is to follow the distances and directions Columbus gave in his log.
 This procedure is difficult because of the uncertainties in knowing the length of Columbus' league, the speed and direction of ocean currents, and the exact direction his magnetic compass would have pointed in 1492.

 John McElroy was one of the first to attempt this in 1941, using a speculative magnetic chart for the year 1500 and currents from pilot charts.
 His vast overrun in distance was corrected by a fudge factor, leaving his endpoint in the vicinity of Watling's Island.
 This result was substantially confirmed by Doug Peck's sailing voyage of 1991.

 In 1986, Luis Marden of the National Geographic Society applied currents to the first half of the voyage (but not the second half) and determined Samana Cay as the most probable landfall.
 In 1992, Goldsmith and Richardson used vector average currents (rather than prevailing currents) along with an updated magnetic field, and found a track that ended in the vicinity of Grand Turk Island.
 In 2004, Keith Pickering applied magnetic declinations from a more modern source and found a track that ended in the vicinity of the Plana Cays.